 Hydrogen serves as a shielding gas in high-temperature applications, such as for stainless steels.
 It is often mixed with argon for use on austenitic stainless steel.

 Nitrogen is used as a purging gas for welding stainless steel tubes.
 Added to argon in small amounts, it can also be used as a shielding gas for stainless steels.

 Propane is typically used in scrap yards for cutting carbon steel where cut quality is not important.
 If your application does not require high cut quality, propane is a rather cost-effective option.

 What consumables you attach to your MIG gun are just as important as selecting the correct gas to use.
 The diffuser, contact tip, and nozzle all play an important role in making sure the weld pool is adequately protected from the air around you.
 If your diffuser is clogged with any spatter or if your nozzle is too narrow, you run the risk of too little shielding gas getting out to protect the weld pool.
 This allows pockets of air into the gas, which can lead to spatter, porosity, and even contaminated welds.

-Ensure you are selecting MIG gun consumables that can resist the build up of spatter and also have a wide enough nozzle bore to be confident in your shielding gas protection.
-Some manufacturers makes nozzles with a built in spatter guard, which can double your gas diffusion, which will give you a much more consistent gas flow.
-The selection of your consumables does demand careful evaluation of the pieces, as well as the project at hand, and your operational priorities.
+Ensure you are selecting MIG gun consumables that can resist the build-up of spatter.
+You also have a wide enough nozzle bore to be confident in your shielding gas protection.
+Some manufacturers make nozzles with a built-in spatter guard.
+This can double your gas diffusion, which will give you a much more consistent gas flow.
+The selection of your consumables does demand careful evaluation of the pieces.
+As well as the project at hand, and your operational priorities.